-- enthusiasm for replacing the weir as a pathway to sustaining salmon, culture, economic benefits, and recreation in the Cowichan River in the face of climate change. - Water flows in Cowichan River are maintained at recommended environmental flow levels throughout the dry season at least 80% of the time for the next 50 years. (?Tom check) - $\circ~$ All native fish species remain viable in the Cowichan River for the next 50 years.
+- There is communitywide support for replacing the weir as a pathway to sustaining salmon, culture, economic benefits, and recreation in the Cowichan River in the face of climate change. - Water flows in Cowichan River are maintained at recommended environmental flow levels throughout the dry season - ${\odot}$ All native fish species remain viable in the Cowichan River for at least the next 50 years.

-- We want to ensure that Cowichan River summer flows are at levels that support the needs of people and fish. - We want healthy fish populations in the watershed. - \circ $\,$ We want to be able to eat shellfish from Cowichan Bay. - We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats.
+- We want to ensure that Cowichan River summer flows are at levels that support the needs of people and fish. - We want healthy fish populations in the watershed. - $\circ$ $\,$ We want to be able to eat shellfish from Cowichan Bay. - We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats.